einar-saukas/ZX0/README.md

 ## Performance

-The **ZX0** compressor algorithm is fairly complex, thus requiring a lot of processing to produce an optimal compression.
-Therefore compressing a few dozen Kbs can take several seconds.
-This delay can be quite inconvenient during program development, when you have to repeatedly modify your file, then recompress and test everything again.
-In order to speed up this process, it's possible to use **ZX0** in "quick" mode, that will produce a larger compressed file but execute much faster:
+The **ZX0** optimal compressor algorithm is fairly complex, thus compressing typical files can take a few seconds.
+During development, you can speed up this process simply using **ZX0** in "quick" mode.
+This will produce a non-optimal larger compressed file but execute almost instantly:

 ```
 zx0 -q Cobra.scr
 ```

-Later, when you finish modifying and testing your file, you can simply compress your file again without "quick" mode for maximum compression.
-Notice that using "quick" mode will only affect the size of the compressed file, not its format, thus exactly the same decompressor routines will continue to work afterwards.
+This way, you can repeatedly modify your files, then quickly compress and test them.
+Later, when you finish changing these files, you can compress them again without "quick" mode for maximum compression.
+Notice that using "quick" mode will only affect the size of the compressed file, not its format.
+Therefore all decompressor routines will continue to work exactly the same way.

-Fortunately all complexity is limited to the compression process only.
+Fortunately all complexity lies on the compression process only.
 The **ZX0** compression format itself is very simple and efficient, providing a high compression ratio that can be decompressed quickly and easily.

-The provided **ZX0** decompressor routines in assembly Z80 are fairly small (the standard version is 81 bytes only), reasonably fast, easily portable to different platforms since they only use main registers BC, DE, HL, A and optionally A' (use a backwards variant to avoid using A'), consume very little stack space and does not require additional decompression buffer.
+The provided **ZX0** decompressor routines in assembly Z80 are small and fast, they only use main registers BC, DE, HL, A and optionally alternate register A' (use the backwards variant to avoid using A'), consume very little stack space and does not require additional decompression buffer.

 The provided **ZX0** decompressor in C writes the output file while reading the compressed file, without keeping it in memory.
 Therefore it always use the same